Nester4u/ML-zoomcamp-project-1/README.md

 -	Run the file on jupyter notebook
 -	Run python train.py on a terminal
 -	Build the docker container
 -	Run the docker container

+## Dependencies
+- You can easily install the dependencies and use the venv environment